weder96/aws-certification-learning/module-99/README.md

 [1]: https://github.com/weder96/aws-certification-learning

-# Módulo 99: Concepts‌ ‌and‌‌ Strategies
+# Module 99: Concepts‌ ‌and‌‌ Strategies

-## Conteúdo
+## Contents
 1. <a href="#section-1"> Concepts‌ ‌and‌‌ Strategies </a>

 *********************************************************************************************